Helena Blavatsky: Death

 In the winter of 1892, Britain was afflicted by an influenza epidemic (the global 1889–1890 flu pandemic), and Blavatsky contracted the virus.
 It caused her death on the afternoon of 8 May 1891, in Besant's house.
 The date would come to be commemorated by Theosophists ever since as White Lotus Day.
 Her body was cremated at Woking Crematorium on 11 May.

+In Dnipro, a street named after communist politician Volodymyr Shcherbytsky was renamed "Olena Blavatsky Street" in 2015 as a result of decommunization laws.

 Personal life

 Blavatsky talked incessantly in a guttural voice, sometimes wittily and sometimes crudely.
 She was indifferent to sex yet frank and open about it; fonder of animals than of people; welcoming, unpretentious, scandalous, capricious and rather noisy.
 She was also humorous, vulgar, impulsive and warm-hearted, and didn't give a hoot for anyone or anything.